-[02:31] The General Timeline
+[02:31] The General Med School ApplicationTimeline

-The MCAT is the biggest variable that determines everything else in this process.
+Really, the MCAT is the biggest variable that determines everything else in this process.
 However, let’s discuss the general timeline first.

 For TMDSAS and AACOMAS, you can submit your application immediately.
-As soon as you’ve entered your information, you’ve checked it multiple times, you can submit it right then and there.
+As soon as you’ve entered your information and you’ve checked it multiple times, you can submit it right then and there.
 With AMCAS, however, there’s a delay between when the application opens up and when you can actually submit.
 This year (2018), it’s May 31st.

-After this, there’s still that delay for when the first wave of applications go out to medical school.
-For AMCAS, it’s June 29 is when they will send the first wave of verified applications to medical schools.
+After this, there’s still that delay for when the first applications go out to medical schools.
+For AMCAS, it’s June 29 when they send the first wave of verified applications to medical schools.
 So until then, medical schools won’t find out that you have applied to them through the AMCAS service.
 Meanwhile, AACOMAS is sending out the application by June 15.
-TMDSAS doesn’t give that information however.
+TMDSAS doesn’t give the information about when they send it.